-Here is a PDF of the Poster for this Concert.
-Click on the link to VIEW it in a new window, Right Click to SAVE it.Please feel free to print and display the Poster if you would like to help publicise this concert.
-Programme (announced 5th December)
+Here is a PDF of the Poster for this Concert. (click to VIEW or right click to SAVE).
+Please feel free to print and display the brochure to help publicise this concert.

 Beethoven - Sonata no.1 in D major opus 12